Te Papa confirmed that Lion & Tusk was awarded money through the Helping Hands Grant in April 2021

 Fraser is not Rhodesian or Zimbabwean himself, but lived in Zimbabwe in the early 80s and wanted to "give back".

 "I've got no political affiliations with the place.
-I'm in favour of history, and it shouldn't be forgotten", he said.
+I'm in favour of history and it shouldn't be forgotten."

 He also disagrees with Rhodesia being described as white supremacist.